At a glance

 Is Wildlife Conservation in Botswana right for me?

 You don't need any experience to join this project as an older volunteer.
-Conservation workers will guide your journey, helping you spot and protect endangered animals in Botswana.
+Conservation workers will support you through your journey, helping you spot and protect endangered animals in Botswana.

-We've designed this project for over 50s.
-You'll follow a structured itinerary with set activities.
-Staff will be on hand to help and support you, 24/7.
+You'll follow a structured itinerary with set activities and plenty of time to relax and unwind.
+Staff will be on hand to help and support you 24/7.
 They can also recommend trips if you'd like to explore beyond the reserve.

 This is a once-in-a-lifetime chance to immerse yourself in Botswana's wilderness.
 There are few things more rewarding than staying in stunning surroundings while helping to protect vulnerable animals.